kwiatks/climate-change-setup-oxford/README.md

 - Click the circular symbol to the top right of the screen and check your username is shown
 - You are now part of the Trial group

 - **VERY IMPORTANT** : Pass on your IBM ID to one of the IBM team (who will be in the Large Meeting Room (LMR) upstairs from 6:45pm) since we have arranged for special access to some datasets that are not usually available.
 They will add you to the Oxford Group.
 We MUST carry this out by 8:40pm or so on Fri 7th Feb 2020.
+We will reply back indicating you have been added and will also send The Weather Company API keys and the Datasets/DataLayers spreadsheet.

 ## 3. MUST DO : Register your IBM ID to get access to PAIRS APIs